yamgent/rusty-jam-2-dog-chicken/README.md

 A game written in Rust for the [WASM-4](https://wasm4.org) fantasy console.

 Written for the [Rusty Jam 2](https://itch.io/jam/rusty-jam-2) game jam.
-The theme is a picture of a dog combined with chicken.
+The theme is a picture of a dog combined with a chicken.

 [**Click here to play on itch.io!**](https://yamgent.itch.io/find-the-dogchicken)